 Any person may need both of these options at different times in their careers, and a variable compensation plan allows them to balance their work and personal lives.

 Variable compensation plans give employees control, choice, and a clear path toward growth.
-It allows them to earn more, but it also allows them to create a career model for themselves that rewards efforts, values autonomy, and adapts to their life as it changes.
+These models allow clinicians to earn more, but they also create a career framework that rewards clinical effort, values professional autonomy, and adapts to the realities of each clinician's evolving life.

 When employees feel empowered to manage their schedules, influence their income, and see the results of their work in real time, the result is stronger motivation, better patient outcomes, and a more engaged team.